Description

 - Endotoxins: <1 EU/mg (same as approved specification)

-- Molecular Weight: Matches IBI362 specifications
+- Cell-level Weight: Matches IBI362 specifications

 - Sequence: Identical to approved Mazdutide